vordgi/nimpl-i18n/README.md

 ### Client components

 The translations specified in `NextTranslationProvider` are passed to the client, but you can specify additional translations in any parent server component using `NextTranslationTransmitter`.

+You can specify both namespaces and specific keys.

 ```tsx
 import NextTranslationTransmitter from 'next-tranlation/NextTranslationTransmitter';